dfinity/interface-spec/spec/index.md

 #### Synchronous canister calling {#http-sync-call}

 A synchronous update call, also known as a "call and await", is a specific type of update call.
-It operates on the principle that if the canister call completes within a reasonable time, the replica will respond to the user's HTTPs request with a certified status.
+It operates on the principle that if the canister call completes within a reasonable time, the replica will respond to the user's HTTPS request with a certified status.

 This means that when the replica returns the certified result in response to the HTTPS request, the user __does not need to poll__ (using [`read_state`](#http-read-state) requests) to determine the status of the call.

-However, if the call does not complete in time, the replica will immediately reply to the HTTPS request without certification.
+However, if the call does not complete in time, the replica will reply to the HTTPS request without certification.
 In this case, the user will need to revert to the same behavior as for asynchronous update calls.
 This means the user must poll the Internet Computer to determine the call's certified status.

 Synchronous calls are therefore best suited for update calls that complete quickly.
 This is because the replica does not wait indefinitely for the call to complete.